Yeaaahhhhh/databaseSQL/README.md

 # databaseSQL
-database management
+database management,
-sqlForMovieDB is practice of SQL query by myself only DBForShopping and mongoDB are group project with other two memebers. mongoDB using json file
+sqlForMovieDB is practice of SQL query by myself only, DBForShopping and mongoDB are group project with other two memebers. mongoDB using json file